kubeflow/website/content/docs/gke/troubleshooting-gke.md

 ## Changing the OAuth client used by IAP

-If you need to change the OAuth client used by IAP you can runn the following commands to replace the K8s secret containing the id and secret.
+If you need to change the OAuth client used by IAP you can run the following commands to replace the K8s secret containing the id and secret.

 ```